X

 Amrut Medhekar

-Aditya, I’ll put it into two lenses.
-One is not a rigid I will call it.
-But it is more of a resource reallocation for better optimization of the resources.
-Number two in terms of growth elements since it’s minus one you can understand it’s a miniscule degrowth.
+Aditya, I will put it into two lenses, one its is not a rejig, I will call it, but it is more of a resource reallocation for better optimization of the resources.
+Number two, in terms of growth element, since it is minus 1, you can understand it is a miniscule degrowth.
 We are kind of flattish.
-This has also been corroborated with the fact that there was some adjustment post GST rationalization which is a great move by the government.
-And third is we were also looking at in terms of strategically whether we can reposition some of our brands so that we are able to drive better growth in the coming quarters.
+This has also been corroborated with the fact that there was some adjustment post-GST rationalization, which is a great move by the government.
+And third is we were also looking at, in terms of strategically, whether we can reposition some of our brands, so that we are able to drive better growth in the coming quarters.

 Aditya Chheda